Musicals101.com

 One of the most hated men in 20th Century show business, Erlanger and partner Marc Klaw put together a nationwide empire of legitimate theaters and vaudeville houses.
 In 1896, they formed the Theatrical Syndicate, which gave them monopolistic control of the bookings for almost every theater in the USA.
 Over the next sixteen years, they set the rates and handled access to more than 700 houses.
 Their shameless greed made them countless enemies.
 On the up side, Erlanger built some of Broadway's finest theaters, including The New Amsterdam and The St. James (originally called The Erlanger).
 He also financed dozens of important productions, including George M. Cohan's Forty-Five Minutes From Broadway (1906) and the early editions of producer Florenz Ziegfeld's Follies.

 Erlanger reserved his most creative efforts for two pursuits – business and cruelty.
 He made and destroyed careers with impunity, and was quoted as saying, "I never trust a man I can't buy."
 Even the formidable Ziegfeld was reluctant to cross swords with him.
 Erlanger's heartlessness opened the way to his own destruction.
 When theater owner Sam Shubert died in a train wreck, Erlanger refused to abide by any legal agreements "with a dead man."
 Sam's outraged brothers Lee and Jacob swore vengeance, and over the next few decades battled the Syndicate into virtual extinction.
-Even more ruthless than Erlanger, they left the former tyrant a powerless, broken man in his later years.
+Even more ruthless than Erlanger, they turned the former tyrant into a minor power.
+However, he continued actively producing until his death at age 69 -- an event that inspired celebration rather than mourning.

 Errol, Leon